Bat

 2580 produced,

-National Institute of Standards and Technology, United States Navy,
+United States Navy, National Institute of Standards and Technology, United States,

 Admiral-class battlecruiser, Admiral-class pre-dreadnought battleship, Aetna-class ironclad floating battery, Aid-class storeship, Albatros D.II, Almirante Cochrane-class central battery ironclad, Almirante Latorre-class super-dreadnought battleship, arch, AS 15 TT, Bombe Guidée Laser, guided bomb, Malkara, Mansup, P-120 Malakhit, SM-62 Snark, Spice, Type 052C destroyer,